Melbourne's flourishing small-batch spirits scene offers plenty for the gin enthusiast.

 Four Pillars Gin

 In the Yarra Valley, just an hour drive from Melbourne, the world’s best gin is distilled.
-The team behind Four Pillars gin won double gold at the San Francisco World Spirits Competition for the second time in 2016.
+The team behind Four Pillars have been awarded three double gold medals for their Rare Dry Gin at prestigious international competitions, such as the New York World Wine & Spirits Competition 2017, and the San Francisco World Spirits Competition in 2016 and 2014.
 Sample its supreme gin at Four Pillars' new tasting room in Healesville to find out why.
 Try the Bloody Shiraz which steeps the Yarra’s cool climate grapes in gin for a fruity summer gin, or the Navy Strength made using Aussie finger limes, coriander, turmeric and ginger.

 The perpetual rooftop garden party that is Madame Brussels is the perfect place for gin-based frivolity.
 The terrace bar is a riot of fake grass, pastel-coloured lawn chairs and parasols where drinkers order punches such as gin garden (London dry gin, fresh cucumber and elder flower cordial, apple juice and soda) or the pollinator ( Bombay Sapphire gin, apricot nectar, white chocolate, Aperol and lemonade).
 It’s a fun crowd and the convivial owner Miss Pearls often works the room.